adamjames66/adamjames66.github.io/README.md

 Built For: University of Victoria Course Project (Feb 2025)

 ### Data Analyst Job Postings Across Canada - **Power BI**
-Comprehensive analysis of 1,542 data analyst job postings across Canada to understand market demand.
+Comprehensive analysis of 1,542 Canadian data analyst job postings (early 2025) to identify salary trends and geographic opportunities for new graduates.
 <img width="636" height="361" alt="Image" src="https://github.com/user-attachments/assets/103eabb9-0da0-4c82-b62b-9bed83f295ac" />

 <img width="632" height="357" alt="Image" src="https://github.com/user-attachments/assets/0d9c149c-c392-4239-a9a4-825603decfe8" />

-Key Insights:
+Insights:
 - Ontario has highest concentration of opportunities with 878, with 403 of them being in Toronto
 - The average salary for data analyst roles in Canada is $78.79K
 - Saskatchewan has the highest average salary for data analyst roles in Canada at $86.22k (16 postings)